jerfsonsilva/myMovies-react-js/readme.md

 ### Hello everyone,

-## You can install depedencies that project using:
+## You can install dependencies that project using:

 ```
     yarn install